Production system (computer science): Relationship with logic

-Both Russell and Norvig's Introduction to Artificial Intelligence and John Sowa's Knowledge Representation: Logical, Philosophical, and Computational Foundations characterize production systems as systems of logic that perform reasoning by means of forward chaining.
-However, Stuart Shapiro, reviewing Sowa's book, argues that this is a misrepresentation.
+Both Russell and Norvig's Artificial Intelligence: A Modern Approach and John Sowa's Knowledge Representation: Logical, Philosophical, and Computational Foundations characterize production systems as systems of logic that perform reasoning by means of forward chaining.
+However, Stewart Shapiro, reviewing Sowa's book, argues that this is a misrepresentation.
 Similarly, Kowalski and Sadri argue that, because actions in production systems are understood as imperatives, production systems do not have a logical semantics.
 Their logic and computer language Logic Production System (LPS) combines logic programs, interpreted as an agent's beliefs, with reactive rules, interpreted as an agent's goals.
 They argue that reactive rules in LPS give a logical semantics to production rules, which they otherwise lack.
 In the following example, lines 1-3 are type declarations, 4 describes the initial state, 5 is a reactive rule, 6-7 are logic program clauses, and 8 is a causal law: